 Edibles take longer to kick in than other THC products.
 It may take 30 minutes to two hours before you start to feel effects, and they may not peak for another two to three hours.
 So give yourself time to feel the impact before consuming another edible.

 When you drink cannabis beverages or smoke cannabis, you feel the effects in 10 or 15 minutes.
-This allows you to better judge your dosage, since the effects hit more quickly, so you can slow down your consumption if you feel overwhelmed.
+Because THC beverages hit quickly, their effect can feel more potent so be extra careful if you’re consuming a high-potency THC drink.

 Everyone has a different tolerance level.
 The dose that your friend is comfortable with may be way too much for you.
 Take time to experiment and see what works best for you.

 How long does THC last?

 How long THC lasts in your system depends upon how you ingest it.
 Edibles last much longer than smoking flower or drinking a THC beverage.